kddubey/cappr/docs/source/motivation.rst

        "The product is too expensive",
        "The product uses low quality materials",
        "The product is difficult to use",
-       "The product isn't working",
        "The product doesn't look good",
        "The product is great",
    )
    prior = (
-       2 / 7,
+       2 / 6,
-       1 / 7,
-       1 / 7,
+       1 / 6,
-       1 / 7,
+       1 / 6,
-       1 / 7,
+       1 / 6,
-       1 / 7,
+       1 / 6,
    )  # set to None if you don't have a prior
-   # 2/7 reflects that perhaps we already expect customers to say it's expensive
+   # 2/6 reflects that perhaps we already expect customers to say it's expensive

    product_review = "I can't figure out how to integrate it into my setup." prompt = f"""